CZ-NIC/yangson/docs/instance.rst

    .. method:: validate(content: ContentType = ContentType.config) -> None

       Perform schema validation on the receiver's value.
+The value of the *content* argument belongs to the
+      :data:`~.enumerations.ContentType` enumeration and specifies
-The *content* argument specifies whether the value is configuration (``Content.config``) or both configuration and state data (``Content.all``).
+      whether the receiver's value is to be validated as configuration (``Content.config``) or as both configuration and state data (``Content.all``).

       The method returns ``None`` if the validation succeeds,